advanced-security/ghe-cross-instance-committers/README.md

 Repeat the steps above across all your GHES instances.
 Make sure you drop the content **into the same folder**, you do not need to create a new folder every time.

+If you are on a GHEC instance (including EMU), please head to `https://github.com/enterprises/${enterprise-slug}/enterprise_licensing` and click "Download CSV" under the Advanced Security section.
+This will download a CSV, please place that in the same folder as above.

 ## Running the script

 1. Install dependencies